Cubic Differentials in the Differential Geometry of Surfaces

 \begin{proof}[Idea of proof] The proof of the lower bound on $T_0$, the upper bound $T$, and the uniqueness for $t=0$ are in \cite{loftin-mcintosh13}, where existence is proved by the method of sub and super solutions.
 The existence of the continuous family $u_t$ on all of $[0,T_0]$ is proved in \cite{huang-loftin-lucia12}, following a continuity-method argument of Uhlenbeck \cite{uhlenbeck83}.
 The existence of $v_t$ is proved using a mountain pass argument in \cite{huang-loftin-lucia12}. \end{proof}

-Each solution to (\ref{glob-ch2}) produces a representation of $\pi_1\Sigma\to {\bf SU}(2,1)$, and the geometry of such representations is closely related to the immersed minimal Lagrangian surface in $\CH^2$.
+Each solution to (\ref{glob-ch2}) produces a representation of $\pi_1\Sigma\to \mathrm{ SU}(2,1)$, and the geometry of such representations is closely related to the immersed minimal Lagrangian surface in $\CH^2$.
 First of all, for $Q=0$, the induced minimal Lagrangian surface is simply a totally geodesic copy of $\RH^2\subset\CH^2$.
-These representations are called $\re$-Fuchsian (there are also $\co$-Fuchsian representations related to totally geodesic complex submanifolds $\CH^1\subset\CH^2$, which we will not discuss).
-We are interested in representations $\rho\!:\pi_1\Sigma\to {\bf SU}(2,1)$ which are \emph{almost $\re$-Fuchsian} in the sense that there is an equivariant minimal Lagrangian surface whose normal bundle is diffeomorphic to $\CH^2$ under the exponential map.
+These representations are called $\re$-Fuchsian (there are also $\co$-Fuchsian representations related to totally geodesic complex submanifolds $\CH^1\subset\CH^2$).
+We are interested in representations $\rho\!:\pi_1\Sigma\to \mathrm{ SU}(2,1)$ which are \emph{almost $\re$-Fuchsian} in the sense that there is an equivariant minimal Lagrangian surface whose normal bundle is diffeomorphic to $\CH^2$ under the exponential map.
 (There is a similar notion for surfaces in $\RH^3$ \cite{uhlenbeck83,huang-wang13}.)
 We show in \cite{loftin-mcintosh13} that almost $\re$-Fuchsian representations are quasi-Fuchsian, or convex-cocompact.

-\begin{prop}\cite{loftin-mcintosh13,loftin-mcintosh-inprep} On a compact Riemann surface with hyperbolic metric $\mu$, cubic differential $Q$, and $u$ a solution to (\ref{glob-ch2}), the induced representation into ${\bf SU}(2,1)$ is almost $\re$-Fuchsian if and only if the norm of the cubic differential $\|Q\|_{e^u\mu}\le \frac12$ on all of $\Sigma$. \end{prop} \begin{proof}[Idea of proof] That exponential map of the normal bundle is an immersion is proved by a direct calculation in \cite{loftin-mcintosh13}, while in \cite{loftin-mcintosh-inprep} we show the induced complex-hyperbolic metric on the normal bundle is complete. \end{proof}
+\begin{prop}\cite{loftin-mcintosh13,loftin-mcintosh-inprep} On a compact Riemann surface with hyperbolic metric $\mu$, cubic differential $Q$, and a solution $u$ to (\ref{glob-ch2}), the induced representation into $\mathrm{ SU}(2,1)$ is almost $\re$-Fuchsian if and only if the norm of the cubic differential $\|Q\|_{e^u\mu}$ is bounded above by $\sqrt{2}$ on all of $\Sigma$. \end{prop} \begin{proof}[Idea of proof] That the exponential map of the normal bundle is an immersion is proved by a direct calculation in \cite{loftin-mcintosh13}, while in \cite{loftin-mcintosh-inprep} we show the induced complex-hyperbolic metric on the normal bundle is complete. \end{proof}